jeungsook/cs135/exercises/exercise7.md

 ### Test Your Program

-Here's the file I used to test your program:
+Here's one of the files I used to test your program:
 [Download](https://raw.githubusercontent.com/jeungsook/cs135/master/exercises/2)